FGFAnderson/linear-regression-implementation/README.md

 # linear-regression-implementation
-An implementation of linear regression
+An implementation of univariate and multivariate linear regression using pandas and numpy